Guitar Techniques – 46 Essential Scale Patterns

-Once you pick a scale pattern to learn, work it through the four variations presented for that scale, if the variations are used for that particular pattern.
+Once you pick a scale pattern to learn, work it through the four variations presented for that scale, if applicable.

-This’ll give you an in-depth understanding of that pattern, and provide you with variations to use in your guitar solos as well.
+This’ll give you an in-depth understanding of that pattern, and provide you with variations to use in your guitar solos.

 Speaking of guitar solos, make sure to work each scale pattern with a metronome to build technical skills, as well as apply that pattern to your guitar solos to build improvisational skills.

 To increase your soloing and technical vocabulary further, refer to the essential guitar rhythms and accents below and add any or all of these variations to your scale pattern practicing.

 These rhythms and accents will challenge your technique, as well as provide rhythmic variety when using these patterns in your improvised guitar solos.

 Lastly, as you work through any pattern, you can alter your picking hand to provide variety to your technical and soloing studies.

 These picking-hand variations would be: